Riley0131/CC-Project/AI_REVIEW_SETUP.md

 - Verify the workflow is enabled in **Actions** tab
 - Ensure you're triggering the correct events (PR or push to specified branches)

-### "OPENAI_API_KEY is not set" error
+### "GEMINI_API_KEY is not set" error
-- Verify the secret name is exactly `OPENAI_API_KEY` (case-sensitive)
+- Verify the secret name is exactly `GEMINI_API_KEY` (case-sensitive)
 - Check that the secret is set in the repository (not organization or environment)
+- Ensure you created the API key in Google AI Studio

 ### API rate limit errors
-- Check your OpenAI account usage and billing
+- Free tier allows 15 requests/minute and 1,500/day
-- Consider using a different model or reducing review frequency
+- If you hit limits, wait a few minutes or reduce review frequency
-- Add rate limiting or conditional execution to the workflow
+- Consider adding conditional execution to only run on specific branches
+- Check your usage at [Google AI Studio](https://aistudio.google.com/)

 ### Permission errors
 - Enable workflow read/write permissions (see step 3 above)